-UPDATE: The New York Times said Tuesday night that it had “terminated its relationship” with Boies Schiller Flexner.
+UPDATE: The New York Times said on Tuesday night that it had “terminated its relationship” with Boies Schiller Flexner.
 The paper’s statement said in part: “We never contemplated that the law firm would contract with an intelligence firm to conduct a secret spying operation aimed at our reporting and our reporters.
 Such an operation is reprehensible, and the Boies firm must have known that its existence would have been material to our decision whether to continue using the firm.
 Whatever legalistic arguments and justifications can be made, we should have been treated better by a firm that we trusted.”
-Our earlier story is below.

 Already have an account?
 Sign In Now